shortstheory/dtn-unetstack/README.md

 Here, the TTL represents the number of seconds left before the PDU expires.
 Once the PDU has expired, we delete it from persistent storage.

 The ID is a nonce for uniquely identifying each PDU for tracking purposes.
 It is generated on the node which creates the PDU.
+This PDU ID will be more useful once we extend the DTNLink to support Transport for multi-hop reliability.

 ```
 class DtnPDU extends PDU {
     int pduLength; // FIXME: does this get added to the size of the PDU?

     // do we need these fields?
     // final int DATA_PDU = 0x01;
     // final int SUCCESS_PDU = 0x02;
     // final int FAILURE_PDU = 0x03;

     DtnPDU(int length) {
         pduLength = length;